KevinJordan777/azure-network-protocols/README.md

 Folder: “write-access”,  Group: “Domain Users”, Permissions: “Read/Write”

 Folder: “no-access”, Group: “Domain Admins”, “Permissions: “Read/Write

+The above permissions were set with the intention to allow normal users acces to only read accessable files, while allowing Admin the ability to read and write inside of the files.

 <h2>Actions and Observations</h2>